nmfs-fish-tools/SSMSE/JOSS/paper.md

 management.
 MSE uses closed-loop simulation to evaluate the long-term performance of management strategies with respect to societal goals like sustainability and profits [@smith1994; @punt2014 \; \autoref{fig:MSE-diagram}].
-Management strategies are pre-defined decision rules that dynamically adjust management advice given an estimate of population status.
-In addition to specifying management actions, management strategies may include the processes of stock assessment (i.e., using models to determine the size and status of a population) [@sainsburyetal2000].
+Management strategies are pre-defined decision rules that can dynamically adjust management advice given an estimate of population status.
+In addition to specifying management actions, management strategies may specify how a stock assessment model is configured to determine the size and status of a population [@sainsburyetal2000].

-Within MSE simulations, operating models (OMs) represent the “true” dynamics and relevant complexity of the system.
+Within MSE simulations, operating models (OMs) represent the hypothesized dynamics and relevant complexity of the system.
 Multiple OMs are typically generated for a single MSE to reflect different uncertainties and assess management performance under uncertainty.
 Developing suitable OMs requires an analyst to, at a